 Cutting of glass and backs, as well as a revision of the previous day’s work.

 Final assembly of different types of artwork i.e. cleaning glass and securing artwork inside the frame.
 Making frames suitable for 3D objects e.g. ceramics, medals etc. The stretching canvas and fabric material e.g. silk painting, jerseys etc.

 Cutting single, double and multi-window mounts.
 The gluing down of canvases and sticking down of prints onto self-adhesive board.

-Training in the use of our computerised picture framing program.
-The program incorporates the element of cost i.e. material and labour to generate a recommended retail price.
+Training in the use of our computerised pricing program.
+The program incorporates the elements of cost i.e. material and labour to generate a recommended retail price.
 A copy of this program is provided free of charge and includes support service.Colour co-ordination and choosing the most suitable frame and mount for various artworks.
 The study of conservation framing including the different PH qualities of mounting, types of glazing and final assembly to conservation standards.

 The course also includes one extra day that students can avail of in a future date if they would like to return to get a refresher on any skills they have learnt during the course.
 This is especially important if there is a time day between completing the course and opening their business or gaining employment.